-"Authority Having Jurisdiction" (AHJ) means an agency, organization, office, or individual responsible for enforcing the requirements of a code or standard, or for approving equipment, materials, installations, or procedures.

-"Automated Controller" means a system of at least one chemical probe, a controller, and auxiliary or integrated component that senses the level of one or more water parameters and provides a signal to other equipment to maintain the parameters within a user-established range.

-"Available Chlorine" See "Chlorine."

-"Average Sound Absorption Coefficient" (Alpha Bar) means the weighted average sound absorption coefficient for a room calculated by weighting the sound absorption coefficients of the individual surfaces in the room according to their respective areas and taking the arithmetic average as follows (especially in the 500 Hz and 1,000 Hz frequencies): And m2 (or ft2); where areas of the individual sound absorptive surfaces, m2 (or ft2) respective individual absorption coefficients (dimensionless).
-A sound absorption coefficient is of a surface, in a specified frequency band, the fraction of the randomly incident sound power which is absorbed (or otherwise not reflected) by a material metric: sabin/m2.

-"Backflow" means a hydraulic condition caused by a difference in water pressure that causes an undesirable reversal of the flow as the result of a higher pressure in the system than in its supply.
+- "Authority Having Jurisdiction" (AHJ) means an agency, organization, office, or individual responsible for enforcing the requirements of a code or standard, or for approving equipment, materials, installations, or procedures. - "Automated Controller" means a system of at least one chemical probe, a controller, and auxiliary or integrated component that senses the concentration of one or more water parameters and provides a signal to other equipment to maintain the parameters within a user-established range. - "Available Chlorine" See "Chlorine." - "Average Sound Absorption Coefficient" (Alpha Bar) means the weighted average sound absorption coefficient for a room calculated by weighting the sound absorption coefficients of the individual surfaces in the room according to their respective areas and taking the arithmetic average as follows (especially in the 500 Hz and 1,000 Hz frequencies): And m2 (or ft2); where areas of the individual sound absorptive surfaces, m2 (or ft2) respective individual absorption coefficients (dimensionless).
+A sound absorption coefficient is of a surface, in a specified frequency band, the fraction of the randomly incident sound power which is absorbed (or otherwise not reflected) by a material metric: sabin/m2. - "Backflow" means the undesirable reversal of flow of water or other substances through a cross-connection and into the piping of the source water system.
+There are two types of backflow: backpressure and backsiphonage. - "Background Noise" means noise from all sources unrelated to a particular sound that is the object of interest.
+Background noise may include airborne, structure borne and instrument noise. - "Backpressure" means a type of backflow where the hydraulic condition, caused by a difference in water pressure, causes an undesirable reversal of the flow as a result of a higher water pressure in the system than in its supply. - "Backsiphonage" means a type of backflow where the reversal of flow of water is due to a drop in pressure of the supply in the source water system. - "Barrier" means an obstacle intended to deter direct access from one point to another. - "Bather" means a person at an aquatic venue who has contact with water either through spray or partial or total immersion.
+The term bather as defined, also includes staff members, and refers to those users who can be exposed to contaminated water as well as potentially contaminate the water. - "Bather Count" means the number of bathers in an aquatic venue at any given time. - "Best Practice" means a technique or methodology that, through experience and research, has been proven to reliably lead to a desired result. - "Body of Water" (per NEC, q.v.) means any aquatic venue holding standing water, whether permanent or storable. - "Breakpoint Chlorination" means the conversion of inorganic chloramine compounds to nitrogen gas by reaction with Free Available Chlorine.

-"Background Noise" means noise from all sources unrelated to a particular sound that is the object of interest.
-Background noise may include airborne, structure borne and instrument noise.

-"Barrier" means an obstacle intended to deter direct access from one point to another.

-"Bather" means a person at an aquatic venue who has contact with water either through spray or partial or total immersion.
-The term bather as defined, also includes staff members, and refers to those users who can be exposed to contaminated water as well as potentially contaminate the water.

-"Bather Count" means the number of bathers in an aquatic venue at any given time.

-"Best Practice" means a technique or methodology that, through experience and research, has been proven to reliably lead to a desired result.

-"Body of Water" (per NEC, q.v.) means any aquatic venue holding standing water, whether permanent or storable.

-"Breakpoint Chlorination" means the conversion of inorganic chloramine compounds to nitrogen gas by reaction with Free Available Chlorine.
 When chlorine is added to water containing ammonia (from urine, sweat, or the environment, for example), it initially reacts with the ammonia to form monochloramine.
 If more chlorine is added, monochloramine is converted into dichloramine, which decomposes into nitrogen gas, hydrochloric acid, and chlorine.
 The apparent residual chlorine decreases since it is partially reduced to hydrochloric acid.
-The point at which the drop occurs is referred to as the "breakpoint".
+The point at which the drop occurs is referred to as the "breakpoint."
 The amount of free chlorine that must be added to the water to achieve breakpoint chlorination is approximately 10 times the amount of COMBINED CHLORINE in the water.
-As additional chlorine is added, all inorganic COMBINED CHLORINE compounds disappear, resulting in a decrease in eye irritation potential and "chlorine odors."

-"Bulkhead" means a movable partition that physically separates a pool into multiple sections.
+As additional chlorine is added, all inorganic COMBINED CHLORINE compounds disappear, resulting in a decrease in eye irritation potential and "chlorine odors." - "Bulkhead" means a movable partition that physically separates a pool into multiple sections.